OverCaste/OverPermissions/README.md

 Requests to change or edit the API can be created in the 'Issues' page.

+All externally facing methods in this implementation of the API is threadsafe, using explicit locking.

 ##Commands
 OverPermissions comes standard with commands for editing group and user data easily.